Since Simone Biles stepped down from the Olympic competition last week, I’ve been thinking a lot about grit.

 While I would agree most of the time this is a good thing, taking any good thing, including an internal locus of control, to the extreme can also be dangerous and unhealthy.

 5 Warning Signs it’s Time to Get a New Job

-As I’ve overcome my most recent major depressive episode, I’ve come to understand the early warning indicators that you should consider finding a new job.
+Since I overcame my severe depressive episode over the last few years, I’ve come to understand the early warning indicators that you should consider finding a new job (and maybe even quitting before you have another job lined up).
 This post is an effort to share those learnings with you.

 Sometimes earning a high income comes with costs.
 These costs might be to your health, your happiness, and your well-being.

 I used to believe that these costs were inevitable.
 However, I learned the hard way that these costs are not worth paying, nor are they necessary, to make a good, steady income.